Ravi-Kant-Soni/SpringBoot-Webflow/README.md

 # SpringBoot-Webflow

+<p>Spring Web Flow builds on Spring MVC and allows implementing flows within a web application.
+It’s used for creating sequences of steps that guide users through a process or some business logic.</p>

 ## Points:
 1. There is a clear start and an end point.
 2. The user must go through a set of screens in a specific order.